AndreiHondrari/technologies-exploration/zeromq/s28_dealer_to_dealer/README.md

 ## How to test

-- open two worker dealers
+- open two satellite dealers
 - open the central dealer

 ## Observations

-- the central dealer and the worker dealer can send and receive any number of times (of course within the limit of the buffer), and in any order as desired
+- the central dealer and the satellite dealer can send and receive any number of times (of course within the limit of the buffer), and in any order as desired
 - create an asynchronous way of dealing with sends and receives (compared to REQ/REP where you either mandatory have to send after a receive or receive